-To accommodate the use of different languages, the printer provides a number of character sets.
-The numeric Hex codes are sent by the PC to the printer represent different characters depending on which character set is being used by the printer.
+To accommodate the use of different languages, the 224 and 424 printers provide a number of character sets.
+The numeric codes sent by the PC to the printer represent different characters depending on which character set is being used by the printer.